PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-06 12:11:59
+Last updated: 2024-04-06 12:12:32
-Random Quote: To be a scientist is to be naive. - Valery Legasov
+Random Quote: The only way Ralph would remember our anniversary is if there was a beer named "June 2nd". - Agatha Harkness